AdobeDocs/campaign.en/help/v8/start/capability-matrix.md

 ### ID management

-Campaign v8 objects now use a **Universally Unique ID (UUID)**, which allows for unlimited unique values to identify data
+Campaign v8 objects now use a **Universally Unique ID (UUID)**, which allows for unlimited unique values to identify data.

 Please note that this ID is string-based and not sequential.